Alois Senefelder

 Johann Alois Senefelder (6 November 1771 – 26 February 1834) was a German actor and playwright who invented the printing technique of lithography in the 1790s.

 Actor, playwright

-Born Aloys Johann Nepomuk Franz Senefelder in Prague, then capital of the Kingdom of Bohemia, where his actor father was appearing on stage.
+Born Alois Johann Nepomuk Franz Senefelder in Prague, then capital of the Kingdom of Bohemia, where his actor father was appearing on stage.
 He was educated in Munich and won a scholarship to study law at Ingolstadt.
 The death of his father in 1791 forced him to leave his studies to support his mother and eight siblings, and he became an actor and wrote a successful play Connoisseur of Girls.

 Discovery, development of lithography

 Problems with the printing of his play Mathilde von Altenstein caused him to fall into debt, and unable to afford to publish a new play he had written, Senefelder experimented with a novel etching technique using a greasy, acid resistant ink as a resist on a smooth fine-grained stone of Solnhofen limestone.
 He then discovered that this could be extended to allow printing from the flat surface of the stone alone, the first planographic process in printing.

 He joined with the André family of music publishers and gradually brought his technique into a workable form, perfecting both the chemical processes and the special form of printing press required for using the stones.
 He called it "stone printing" or "chemical printing", but the French name "lithography" became more widely adopted.
 And with the composer Franz Gleißner he started a publishing firm in 1796 using lithography.

 The value of the new cheap and exact reproduction process was recognized early by land surveying offices across Europe.
 Senefelder was appointed 1809 to be the Inspector of a new Institution set up for this purpose in Bavaria called the "Lithographic Institute" (Lithographische Anstalt) in Munich.
 Similar Institutions were subsequently set up under his supervision in Berlin, Paris, London and Vienna.

 He secured patent rights across Europe and publicized his findings in 1818 in Vollstandiges Lehrbuch der Steindruckerei which was translated in 1819 into French and English.
 A Complete Course of Lithography combined Senefelder's history of his own invention with a practical guide to lithography, and remained in print as recently as 1977 (Da Capo Press).

 Senefelder was also able to exploit the potential of lithography as a medium for art.
 Unlike previous printmaking techniques, such as engraving, that required advanced craft skills, lithography facilitated greater accuracy and textural variety, because the artist could now draw directly onto the plate with familiar pens.
 As early as 1803 André published in London a portfolio of artists lithographs, entitled Specimens of Polyautography.

 In 1837, lithography had been further developed to allow full colour printing from multiple plates, and chromolithography was the most important technique in colour printing until the introduction of process colour.